 Located in the south of Hong Kong Island, halfway between Repulse Bay and Stanley, Chung Hom Kok offers a beautiful panorama of the South China Sea.
-This family neighborhood consists mainly of low rise buildings and houses.
-Chung Hom Kok beach is one of our favorite beach in Hong Kong.
+This family neighborhood consists mainly of low-rise buildings and houses.
+Chung Hom Kok Beach is one of our favorite beaches in Hong Kong.

 8. Aberdeen, Pokfulam

 Located in the southwest of Hong Kong Island, these neighborhoods are undergoing rapid change and are competitive in terms of rental rates.

 Aberdeen is one of the first places where British troops arrived, and whose Chinese name means “little fragrant harbor” which is the origin of the name Hong Kong.

 This port district is home to both luxury boats in the marina and a few sampans, small traditional boats that once served as homes for fishermen.
 For a unique experience in Hong Kong, you can live on a boat in Aberdeen.